The U.S. is ready to roll out the COVID vaccine once it's approved for kids age 5-11

 "Should the FDA and CDC authorize the vaccine, we will be ready to get shots in arms," said White House coronavirus response coordinator Jeff Zients during a news briefing Wednesday morning.

-The vaccine could be cleared for use in children ages 5-11 within a couple of weeks, officials said.
+The vaccine could be cleared for use in children ages 5 to 11 within a couple of weeks, officials said.
 The FDA's independent advisory committee meeting is scheduled for Oct.
 26, and the CDC's independent advisory committee meeting is set for Nov.
-2-3.
+2 and 3.

-The Pfizer vaccine currently has full approval for use in adults, and the federal government has authorized it for emergency use in children ages 12-17.
+The Pfizer vaccine currently has full approval for use in adults, and the federal government has authorized it for emergency use in children ages 12 to 17.

-White House officials said they were announcing the plan to inoculate children ages 5-11 before the vaccine was approved for that age group so they could be "operationally ready" to deploy the doses as soon as the approval came.
+White House officials said they were announcing the plan to inoculate children ages 5 to 11 before the vaccine was approved for that age group so they could be "operationally ready" to deploy the doses as soon as the approval came.

 Under the plan, the administration will work with state and local leaders to make the vaccine available at more than 25,000 pediatricians' offices and primary care sites and 100 children's hospital systems as well as pharmacies, schools and community health centers.